bbor/typesmith-testing/readme.md

 -   `nodejs` pipeline: This pipeline gets the JSON version of the nodejs documentation, adds its data to the typesmith database, makes a few minor alterations, and calls `mixtape` to generate output.
 You can see a sample of the output [here](http://bbor.github.io/mixtape/demo-nodejs/misc_About_this_Documentation.html).

 -	`webster` pipeline: This pipeline uses the text of Noah Webster's Unabridged English Dictionary from the Gutenberg Project.
 The typeahead search and toc work with over 100,000 word records!
-(Flexible sorting is yet to come. :)

 -   `lua` and `flow` pipelines: These pipelines run the documentation for the Stingray Lua API and the Flow visual programming nodes through `mixtape`.
 (In progress).